ksmet1977/luxpy/README.md

 ## Use of luxpy package in "spyder" / "jupyter notebook":

-a.
-Spyder: matlab-like IDE:
+### Spyder: a matlab-like IDE:

-5a) Install spyder in py35 environment:
+1. Install spyder in the **py36** environment:

-		conda install -n py35 spyder
+        $ conda install -n py36 spyder

-6a) Run spyder
+2. Run spyder

-		spdyer
+        $ spyder

-7a) To import luxpy packgage, on sypyder's commandline for the IPython kernel (or in script) type:
+3. Import the luxpy package by typing in the commandline or in a script file:

         import luxpy as lx

-	b.
-Jupyter notebook:
+### Jupyter notebook:

-		5b) Start jupyter notebook:
+1. Start jupyter notebook:

-			>> jupyter notebook
+        $ jupyter notebook

-		6b) Open an existing or new notebook: e.g. open "luxpy example code 1.ipynb" for an overview of how to use the luxpy package (or see README.md on www.github.com/ksmet1977/luxpy)
+2. Open an existing or new notebook (e.g. open "luxpy basic usage.ipynb" for an overview of how to use the luxpy package, or see README.md on www.github.com/ksmet1977/luxpy)

-		7b) To import luxpy packgage type:
+3. To import luxpy package type the following a a jupyter notebook cell and run:

         import luxpy as lx

 -------------------------------------------------------------------------------